-With Virtual Drummer version 2.1 we introduced an exclusive PreSonus piano roll integration for Studio One users running on version 4.6.2 or later!
+With the Virtual Drummer 2.1 update we introduced an exclusive PreSonus piano roll integration for Studio One users running on version 4.6.2 or later!
 The names of styles and drum-elements are displayed on the keys of your piano roll to help you find the right styles and drums faster and easier for your track.
 The scale range of the styles and instruments are highlighted with a red line at the left side of your piano roll now.
 You can also use the Presonus Sound Variations View to create your drum tracks: